Want to know more? — Subscribe

 After launch, work on support and further development begins.
 The QA team works through existing bugs, while BAs work on the flow of the product and figure out the next steps.
 At this stage, the developer team is sometimes smaller than the original developer team, but their work on the app continues in a similar vein, same as designers.

-This stage of development is continuous and goes on as long as the product exist, so no real timeline or cost can be
+This stage of development is continuous and goes on as long as the product exist, so no real timeline or cost can be defined.
+Typically, ongoing maintenance and support can cost 10-20% of the total app cost per year.

 For more information on the step-by-step of developing a telehealth product, the cost of developing an MVP and adding new features to it, check out our guide.